lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/deferred-init.md

 esperando até a primeira vez que passamos os dados pelo modelo, para inferir os tamanhos de cada camada na hora.

-Later on, when working with convolutional neural networks, this technique will become even more convenient since the input dimensionality
-(i.e., the resolution of an image) will affect the dimensionality of each subsequent layer.
-Hence, the ability to set parameters without the need to know, at the time of writing the code, what the dimensionality is can greatly simplify the task of specifying and subsequently modifying our models.
-Next, we go deeper into the mechanics of initialization.

 Mais tarde, ao trabalhar com redes neurais convolucionais, esta técnica se tornará ainda mais conveniente desde a dimensionalidade de entrada